 Most bid bonds contain a bid percentage (usually five or ten percent, is forfeited if you don’t accept the job).

 How much does a Bid Bond Cost in New York?

 Swiftbonds does not charge for a bid bond (with two exceptions, see below).
-The reason that we don't charge for a bid bond is that we will charge for the performance bond if you get the job.
-The cost of a surety performance bond can vary widely depending on the amount of coverage that is required (see below).
+The reason that we don't charge for a bid bond is that we will charge for the contract bond if you get the job.
+The cost of this bond can vary widely depending on the amount of coverage that is required (see below).

 Two exceptions for bid bond charges:

 2) We will charge you if there is NOT going to be a bond on the underlying contract.

 Bond prices fluctuate based on the job size (that is, it's based on the cost of the underlying contract).
 The cost of a bond is estimated through a couple of back-of-the-envelope calculations.
 In general, the cost is approximately three percent (3%) for jobs under $800,000 and then the percentage is lower as the contract amount increases.
 We work diligently to find the lowest premiums possible in the state of New York.
 Please call us today at (913) 286-6501.
 We'll find you the very best rate possible for your maintenance bond or completion bond.
 Things that can affect this pricing are the perceived risk of the job, the financial position of the entity being bonded, plus other factors.